Applicability of hybrid planar films of biaxial nematics for in-plane switching:A detailed Monte Carlo study: Results and Discussion

-We further examined the Type - A film (at fixed thickness $d$ = 6) with respect to a change in the anchoring strength $\epsilon_{d}$ at the surface layer.
+We further examined both the films (at fixed thickness $d$ = 8) with respect to a change in the anchoring strength $\epsilon_{d}$ at the surface layer.
 We relax the strong anchoring condition ($\epsilon_{d}$ = 1) and vary its value now from 0.0 to 0.6 in steps of 0.1, and compute equilibrium averages (as a function of temperature) of the four order parameters.
-We depict their dependence on $\epsilon_{d}$ in Fig.~\ref{fig:13}.
+We depict their dependence on $\epsilon_{d}$ in Figs.~\ref{fig:15} and \ref{fig:16} for Type-A and Type-B films, respectively.
 The other simulational conditions remain the same as before.

-We observe from Figs.~\ref{fig:13a} and \ref{fig:13b} that for anchoring strengths $\epsilon_{d}$=0.0 (no anchoring influence at the top substrate) and for a low value of $\epsilon_{d}$ = 0.1, the uniaxial order $R^{2}_{00}$ and the biaxial order $R^{2}_{22}$ attain maximum values of 1.0 and 0.5, respectively, - for example without the characteristic features observed earlier (with $\epsilon_{d}$ = 1) at the onset of the $N_{B}$ phase.
-Their variations are similar to bulk LC systems without confining surfaces (see Figs.~\ref{fig:2} and \ref{fig:3}).
+We observe from Fig.~\ref{fig:15}(a) and \ref{fig:15}(d) that for anchoring strengths $\epsilon_{d}$=0.0 (no anchoring influence at the top substrate) and for a low value of $\epsilon_{d}$ = 0.1, the uniaxial order $R^{2}_{00}$ and the biaxial order $R^{2}_{22}$ attain maximum values of 1.0 and 0.5, respectively, - for example without the characteristic features observed earlier (with $\epsilon_{d}$ = 1) at the onset of the $N_{B}$ phase.
+Their variations are similar to bulk LC systems without confining surfaces (see Fig.~\ref{fig:2}).
 For $\epsilon_{d}\geq 0.2$ the primary director assumes a bent structure and the primary order is constrained with an upper bound of 0.8 for $\epsilon_{d}=0.2$ in the uniaxal nematic phase.
 A similar sharp difference is exhibited by $R^{2}_{22}$ as well, and its temperature variation qualitatively changes above the threshold value of $\epsilon_{d}=0.2$.
-The order parameters $R^{2}_{02}$ and $R^{2}_{20}$, shown in Fig.~\ref{fig:13b}, start with very low values at $\epsilon_{d}$ = 0.0 and 0.1, but increase significantly for higher anchoring strength ($\epsilon_{d}\geq 0.2$).
-Thus it appears that a minimum threshold anchoring strength ($\epsilon_{d} \geq 0.2$) is necessary for the film to exhibit the curious structures, described earlier, arising from the bent formation of its director.
-The progressive development of this scenario with increase of $\epsilon_{d}$ is evident from the gradual decrease of the system primary order (Fig.~\ref{fig:13a}) in the uniaxial phase.
+The order parameters $R^{2}_{02}$ and $R^{2}_{20}$, shown in Fig.~\ref{fig:15}(b) and (c), start with very low values at $\epsilon_{d}$ = 0.0 and 0.1, but increase significantly for higher anchoring strength ($\epsilon_{d}\geq 0.2$).
+Thus it appears that a minimum threshold anchoring strength ($\epsilon_{d} \geq 0.2$) is necessary for the film to exhibit the curious structures, reported earlier, arising from the bent formation of its director.
+The progressive development of this scenario with increase of $\epsilon_{d}$ is evident from the gradual decrease of the system primary order (Fig.~\ref{fig:15}(a)) in the uniaxial phase.